sveltejs/kit/documentation/docs/03-loading.md

 };
 ```

-Our example blog page might contain a `load` function like the following.
-Note the `context="module"` — this is necessary because `load` runs before the component is rendered:
+Our example blog page might contain a `load` function like the following:

 ```html
 <script context="module">